 But first, let me back up a few years to when I first started restoring furniture.
 My Aunty Jenny was my inspiration.
 I saw some of the work she was doing transforming pieces of furniture into shabby chic style pieces and was suddenly inspired to try something similar on a pair of bedside tables I had in our guest room.
 The rest is history – I was hooked, and I’ve been restoring and up-cycling furniture ever since.

 So here’s the product you may have already seen me talk about on my Facebook page:-

 Sandi Hands – The handy glove that sands.

-Jenny wanted to produce something that would assist people like her, who suffer from arthritis, making sanding a whole lot easier.
-The sanding glove has been so well received already by so many people, not only in the furniture restoration business, but in other industries as well.
-Such a great option for anyone with mobility restrictions in their hands.
+Jenny suffers from arthritis, and had an idea to create something that would help make sanding a whole lot easier for her.
+The sanding glove has been so well received already by so many people, not only in the furniture restoration business, but in other industries as well – woodworkers, surfboard makers, etc.

 The gloves come with an 80 grade and 120 grade sanding hand, which is placed on the velcro area of the glove.
 Refill packs are available, and both gloves and refill packs come in left and right handed gloves.

 Once you have your glove on, place the sanding hand on your palm first, then apply each finger.

 So let’s get into sanding something … here’s a very old side table, needing an all over sanding.
 I got straight into it with the Sandi Hands glove and it felt so natural to sand back and forth on a flat surface with your hand.
 The other great thing was not having the piece of sand paper flying out from under your hand or losing grip on it while you’re sanding.